 As with all vertical auger extractors because the pulp has to turn at a 90-degree angle.
 Long fibers will clog the pulp ejector port so remember to always pre-cut.

 Kuvings listened to consumers and designed a product with the largest feed chute in the market today, and the 240-watt brushless motor only rotates at 60rpm.

-Kuvings also made it easier to clean because it has one of these:
+Kuvings also made it easy to clean because it has one of these:

 It is a rotary brush that will help clean the screen faster than with a standard brush found in other juicers.

-Also, it comes with a 10-year warranty on the whole juicer, so when you buy this, expect at least 10 years of worry-free juicing.
+Also, it comes with a 10-year warranty on the whole juicer, so when you buy this, expect at least ten years of worry-free juicing.